 Our cubbyhole sessions are a hybrid of study, lively discussion, and writing practice, focusing on a specific aspect of craft or narrative approach such as metaphor or subject matter or world-building.
 Participants explore the content and form of their own writing by close reading works by master writers.
 This is followed by writing prompts that focus on applying these techniques.
 Given survey answers by participants in advance of the retreat, our cubbyhole sessions will be tailored by the co-leaders with an eye to the aims and needs of this group of writers.

 The cubbyhole sessions are both warm-up for the day and very productive.
-Then, we will group workshop writing from participants’ current projects, adhering to a uniquely co-led Cagibi workshop model that offers clear and productive feedback.
+Then, we will group workshop writing from participants’ current projects, focusing on offering clear and productive feedback.
 Guidelines for submitting your writing for these workshops will be provided to participants after registration, and generally will be 10 to 12 pages, double spaced, in 12-point Times New Roman font.
 The schedule of when works will be individually workshopped will be arranged prior to the retreat, with the pages emailed ahead of time for the participants to print and bring.

 The last retreat took place in the